 What language do you program in?

 I use C++ for executable code, and python for scripting.
-On windows I use Visual Studio 2008, on Linux I use the the latest default gcc, and on the Mac; the most recent XCode it lets me install.
+On windows I use Visual Studio 2013, on Linux I use the the latest default gcc + LgiIde, and on the Mac; the most recent XCode it lets me install.

 What versions of Windows do you support?